hannibal002/SkyHanni/README.md

 ## Improve Your SkyBlock Experience

-SkyHanni is a Forge mod for Minecraft 1.8.9 that adds many useful features to Hypixel SkyBlock, making your gameplay smoother and more informative.
+SkyHanni is a Forge mod for Minecraft 1.8.9 that adds many useful features to Hypixel SkyBlock.
 With SkyHanni, you'll get:

 * **Helpful GUIs:** Access important information at a glance.
 * **Extra Chat Messages:** Receive reminders and helpful tips.
 * **Message Hiders:** Control which messages you see in chat.
-* **Entity/Item Highlighters:** Easily spot important mobs in the world and items in inventory.
+* **Entity/Item Highlighters:** Focus on important mobs or items in the world/your inventory.
 * **And much more!**

 SkyHanni is especially helpful when doing activities like farming, slayers, Bingo, Diana, Fishing, or Rift.